Biscuits and Cookies Recipes Slice and Bake

 Instructions

-Line a baking sheet with a silicone baking mat.
+Line a half-sheet rimmed tray with a silicone baking mat.
 Line a second baking sheet, or a large plate, with baking parchment.
 Set both aside until ready to use.

 In a large mixing bowl, whisk flour, baking powder, and salt.
 Set aside.